 Pyogenic granuloma are diagnosed on the basis of their clinical features.
 Skin biopsies are sometimes necessary to confirm the diagnosis.

-Most of them resolve spontaneously.
+Most granulomas resolve spontaneously.
 If they grow larger, and usually, because of their easy bleeding, surgical removal is advised.
-Various modes are available to remove these growths, including:
+Various surgeries are available to remove these growths, including:

 - Surgical excision